 519-822-1260 extension 5616

-Official Plan amendment, Zoning Bylaw amendment, or plan of subdivision
+Official Plan amendment, Zoning Bylaw amendment, Plan of Subdivision, or Development Review Pre-consultation

 Modify land-use policies, change zoning and/or develop a subdivision.